-Chiropractic Rehabilitation For Spondylolisthesis
+Chiropractic Care Rehabilitation For Spondylolisthesis

 The most common lower back spinal fracture is known as spondylolisthesis and most people don’t know about the benefits of spinal chiropractic rehabilitation.
 This condition causes pain, disability, and is usually progressive in nature.
 It often leads to risky spine surgery.
 Previously, the only way to manage the pain from the condition was through taking addictive medications.
-When the condition becomes unbearable, these patients often turn to having costly and highly invasive spine surgery.
+When the condition becomes unbearable, these patients often turn to have costly and highly invasive spine surgery.
 This can have serious, negative consequences.

 Imagine a vertebra that has slipped out of proper position because the bone is fractured and unstable.
 This tenuous situation puts undue stress on the spinal cord, nerves, and discs.
 It causes both pain and current and future instability of the spinal structure.
 The negative impact this can have on one’s life is very serious.
 The fear of what the future holds for people with this condition of spondylolisthesis is now a thing of the past.
 We want to share with you a scientifically-based outcome of a Grade II fracture (25% forward displacement).
 This will become a groundbreaking case study.